Get Tech Tips

 Subscribe to free tech tips.

-In Residential and light commercial HVAC we work primarily with PSC (Permanent split capacitor) motors.
-However there are some other types that are good to be aware of.
+In residential and light commercial HVAC, we work primarily with PSC (permanent split capacitor) motors.
+However, it is good to be aware of some other types.

 PSC (Permanent Split Capacitor)

 A common medium torque single phase motor with a run capacitor always in the circuit.
-This type makes up the majority of HVAC motors (condenser fans motors, blower motors compressors)
+This type makes up the majority of HVAC motors (condenser fan motors, blower motors, compressors, etc.).